chr15m/tweetfeast.com/src/content/twitter-sentiment-analysis.md

 ## That's all folks

 So that's how you do twitter sentiment analysis in Python and JavaScript.

+Just a reminder that **if you don't want to write code or fiddle with API keys you can download a CSV file of tweets with sentiment analysis already included**.
+Just [sign in with Twitter](/login) to get started.

 Thanks for reading.